gitAbishek/LSMProduct/readme.txt

 Yes, we do.
 Check out this [Getting Started Docs](https://docs.masteriyo.com/)

 == Changelog ==

+### 1.3.11 - 20-01-2022
+- Enhancement - Redirect to first quiz or lesson on learning page.
+- Enhancement - The sidebar on the learning page now opens by default.
+- Enhancement - Active menu section now expands by default on the sidebar of the learning page.
+- Enhancement - Active menu item is now highlighted on the sidebar.
+- Enhancement - Global settings UI.
+- Enhancement - Text strings refinement.
+- Enhancement - Updated 'Start Course' text to 'Continue' and 'Completed' for in-progress and completed course respectively.
+- Enhancement - Open the first section by default for the curriculum tab on the single course page.

 = 1.3.10 - 13-01-2022 =
 - Fix - Not able to set WordPress default role by an administrator.